18F/product-guide/_pages/partners/vendor.md

 ---
 layout: post
-title: Working with the vendor
+title: Work with the vendor
 permalink: /partners/vendor/
 sidenav: partners
 sticky_sidenav: true
-subnav:
-- text: Considerations
-  href: '#considerations-what-it-looks-like-when-this-is-done-well'
-- text: Activities
-  href: '#activities-how-to-get-there'
-- text: Incorporation
-  href: '#incorporation-what-to-do-next'
-- text: Resources
-  href: '#resources'
 ---
 It is common for partners to not have the capacity to support products with in-house employees or contractors.
 In that case they either have an existing agreement with a vendor to build and support their products or will need to seek one.
 In some cases, these vendor relationships have lasted for years or even decades and with them practices and processes both good and bad.
 Your role is not to manage the relationship between the partner and the vendor, this is illegal AND not sustainable.
 As you advise the partner on product leadership, your role is to help build trust and good working practices between the parties as they oversee and manage the vendor’s work.